jspark311/ManuvrPlatforms/README.md

 Suffer.

-### And now, a list a values that Nature will allow us the luxery of holding....
+### And now, a list a values that Nature will allow us the luxury of holding....

 #### ...some of the time